GatingTree: Pathfinding Analysis of Group-Specific Effects in Cytometry Data: Introduction

-Lastly, we analyzed a real-world flow cytometric dataset from cancer patients under immune checkpoint blockade therapy using anti-PD1 antibody \cite{Krieg}.
-The dataset analyzed peripheral blood mononuclear cells (PBMCs) of a cohort of 20 patients with malignant melanoma, which were classified into 'Responders (R)' ($n = 9$) and 'Nonresponders (NR)' group ($n = 11$) depending on their clinical response to the therapy.
-The mass cytometry data analyzed 24 markers.
+Lastly, we aimed to further develop an unsupervised analysis pipeline for GatingTree to identify critical nodes that distinguish clinically relevant groups (Figure~\ref{fig:fig8}A).
+The central component of this pipeline classifies GatingTree nodes into major clusters based on node overlap, defined by the percentage of shared cells among nodes.
+Currently, without strict control over redundancy during exploration, nodes with significant overlap may result in redundant analyses.
+Although the Random Forest algorithms in the supervised approach above effectively addressed this challenge, developing an unsupervised approach requires systematic resolution of this issue.
+To this end, we implemented hierarchical clustering of node overlap data, enabling the identification of distinct clusters of nodes.

-The small number of samples, the relatively large number of markers analyzed, and the ambitious research aim to identify the phenotype that is correlated to the clinical response, which effect size is presumably small, suggested challenges in data analysis.
-Still, we decided to use this valuable cytometry dataset to demonstrate the possible strategies for the use of Gating Tree in a real research context.
+As a demonstration of this pipeline, we analyzed a mass cytometry dataset from cancer patients undergoing immune checkpoint blockade therapy with anti-PD1 antibody, aiming to identify marker combinations distinguishing responders from nonresponders \cite{Krieg}.
+The dataset consisted of peripheral blood mononuclear cells (PBMCs) from 20 melanoma patients categorized clinically as responders (\(n=9\)) or nonresponders (\(n=11\)).
+The analysis involved 24 markers.